JoshLiCoding/GeoGuessrCV/README.md

 _credit: https://www.researchgate.net/figure/Architecture-of-ResNet34-29_fig2_368590488_

 For this dataset, I loaded a pretrained ResNet34 model and and modified its fully connected layer to output 3 predictions.
-Since I am not retraining weights of the ResNet34 model (which essentially acts as a feature extractor) except the last layer, this falls within transfer learning.
+Since I am not retraining weights of the original ResNet34 model (which essentially acts as a feature extractor), this is known as transfer learning.
 After 10 epochs, we obtain **~75% accuracy** on testing data.
 A sample learning curve looks like:

 <img src="readme-images/ResNetCurve.png" width=400>

-And like the CNN model, we can plot the confusion matrix:
+Similar to the CNN model, we can plot the confusion matrix:

 <img src="readme-images/ResNetConfM.png" width=400>

-Although the model seems to confuse LA with Toronto, the pretrained ResNet performed the best overall!
+This model seems to confuse LA with Toronto instead.
+Nevertheless, the pretrained ResNet performed the best overall!

 ### Credits